+Policy History:

+Adopted on: 2.10.2004

-Policy History: Adopted: 2.10.2004 Revised: 4.8.2014, 1.24.2017
+Revised on: 4.8.2014, 1.24.2017

+Reviewed on: 3.4.2025

 FINANCIAL SERVICES

 District, School, Student Group Fundraising

 Purpose

 The purpose of this policy is to establish the parameters for fundraisers or requests for resources sponsored by the district, a school, employees, or student activity groups.
 This policy does not apply to third party organizations that may choose to fundraise for the district, specific schools, programs or activities.